Land Disturbance Permitting

 - Stormwater maintenance agreement form executed by property owner and creditor, both signatures notarized.

-City staff will need the above materials at least one week (five working days) prior to the desired meeting date.
+City staff will need the above materials at least one week (five working days) prior to the desired pre-construction meeting.

 - Stormwater Maintenance Plan signed by owner or operator by preparer of plan